NA-MIC/ProjectWeek/PW35_2021_Virtual/README.md

 - The program includes optional introductory lectures (8-9:30 Tue-Wed-Thu) and breakout sessions (10-12 Tue-Wed-Thu), all happening on Zoom.
 - We will end the week with project results presentation.
 A member from each team will present their results in a maximum of 90 seconds minutes using project page as a visual support for the presentation, so please make sure it is up to date with your latest results by Friday morning.

-## History
-Please read about our experience in running these events since 2005: [Increasing the Impact of Medical Image Computing Using Community-Based Open-Access Hackathons: the NA-MIC and 3D Slicer Experience](http://perk.cs.queensu.ca/sites/perkd7.cs.queensu.ca/files/Kapur2016.pdf).

 ## Logistics
 - **Dates:** June 28-July 2, 2021.